MattDoonan/Revolt-SENG-2022-group-project/README.md

 ## Known Bugs
 - When editing a vehicle any journeys attached to the vehicle won't update
 - Cursor indexing bug for car charge percentage on main screen upon overflow
+- Right-clicking on the map or chargers has some unintended functions.
+For example reload page will unload the map when right-clicking on the map

 ## Logins
 Admin: